thelinuxlich/knockout.model/README.md

 ## Howto
 * This plugin was created with Coffeescript class approach, so you should use it too or you'll have to write a lot of ugly javascript
 * Override the __urls attribute to set your RESTful routes
-* Override the __defaults attribute to set default values on model instance
+* The values you set on the attrbiutes will be default when you call obj.clear()
 * Override the __transientParameters attribute to set values that will not save(convert to json or to js)
 * You can pass {__cache: true} to index(),show() or doGet() alongside other request parameters to search local cache before triggering an AJAX request